Live-cel Platforms

 The resulting modified blood cells secrete the normal enzyme which leads to restoration of gene function.

-Our STEM therapy approach is an improvement over intermittent enzyme exposure with recombinant protein transfusion.
-Unlike traditional enzyme replacement therapy (ERT), our STEM therapy provides uninterrupted cross-correction - the patient obtains a more continuous supply of the replacement enzyme lasting for at least 5 years in a Canadian clinical trial (PMID 39794302).
+Our Live-cel therapy approach is an improvement over intermittent enzyme exposure with recombinant protein transfusion.
+Unlike traditional enzyme replacement therapy (ERT), our Live-cel therapy provides uninterrupted cross-correction - the patient obtains a more continuous supply of the replacement enzyme lasting for at least 5 years in a Canadian clinical trial (PMID 39794302).
 Furthermore, the transplant leukocytes are known spread systemically to a wide variety of compartments in the body, including the brain, thus the blood brain barrier problem with traditional recombinant protein transfusions is a much lower obstacle.
 As a result, successful treatment of neurological complication of enzyme deficiency can be expected.